Warning signs for an under 15 days old breastfed baby

 My baby is over 4 days old and doesn’t poo

-If you have given your baby even just one artificial milk top up, this rhythm of soiled nappies may vary and might be misleading in proving that the baby gets enough milk.
+If you have given your baby even just one bottle of artificial formula milk, this rhythm of soiled nappies may vary and might be misleading in proving that the baby gets enough milk.

-My baby is over 4 days old and there are orange marks in the nappy/diaper
+My baby is over 4 days old, and there are orange marks on the nappy/diaper

 Orange marks in the nappy/diaper are caused by a high concentration of urine and the appearance of urate crystals.

-Urates are common in the first two days of life, but afterwards they can indicate that the baby needs more milk.
-If the urate crystals do not stop, please talk to your health care professional (GP, paediatrician or midwife).
+Urates are common in the first two days of life, but afterward, they can indicate that the baby needs more milk.
+If the urate crystals do not stop, please talk to your health care professional (GP, pediatrician, or midwife).

 My baby cries all the time